- Albion River

 To receive notices and information on the Russian River via e-mail, please go here to subscribe to the listserve and click on “Russian River TMDL.”

-Water bodies in the Russian River watershed are listed under the Clean Water Act Section 303(d) (per the 2008-2010 List) due to impairments to water quality by several pollutants.
+Water bodies in the Russian River watershed are listed under the Clean Water Act Section 303(d) (per the proposed 2012 List) due to impairments to water quality by several pollutants.

 The entire Russian River watershed is impaired for sediment and temperature.
-Impairments for pathogenic indicator bacteria apply to two segments of the Russian River, an un-named tributary on Fitch Mountain, Santa Rosa Creek, the Laguna de Santa Rosa, and Green Valley Creek.
-Green Valley Creek is also listed as impaired for dissolved oxygen.
-Big Sulphur Creek is impaired for specific conductivity.
-Lake Sonoma and Lake Mendocino are impaired for mercury in fish tissue.
-The Laguna de Santa Rosa is also impaired for nitrogen, phosphorus, dissolved oxygen, and mercury in addition to the watershed-wide sediment and temperature impairments (please see the Laguna TMDL webpage for additional information).
+Recent data show a pathogen indicator bacteria impairment throughout the watershed.
+Green Valley Creek is listed as impaired for dissolved oxygen.
+Lake Sonoma, Lake Mendocino, and the Laguna de Santa Rosa are impaired for mercury in fish tissue.
+The Laguna de Santa Rosa is also impaired for phosphorus and dissolved oxygen, in addition to the watershed-wide sediment, temperature, and pathogen indicator bacteria impairments (please see the Laguna TMDL webpage for additional information).

 Several projects are underway to clean up 303(d) listed waterbodies via the establishment of total maximum daily loads (TMDLs).